Ladies National Association for the Repeal of the Contagious Diseases Acts: Repeal of the Contagious Diseases Acts

-The Contagious Diseases Act was a law passed by Parliament in 1864.
+The Contagious Diseases Prevention Act 1864 was a law passed by Parliament in 1864.
 It was replaced by Acts of 1866 and 1869 giving even more powers to the police, and covering additional districts.
 It caused demand not only for extension of the acts to the rest of the country, but also for the repeal of the acts.
 LNA defended prostitutes, saying that they were the victims of social injustice, not criminal miscreants.

-On 1 January 1870 the LNA published an article named "Women’s Protest" in the Daily News; this article gave a detailed explanation of what exactly the Ladies National Association felt was unjust and unlawful about these acts:
+On 1 January 1870 the LNA published an article named "Women's Protest" in the Daily News; this article gave a detailed explanation of what exactly the Ladies National Association felt was unjust and unlawful about these acts:

 Many influential women of the time associated themselves with this article, such as Florence Nightingale, Harriet Martineau, Mary Carpenter and many figures known in the literary and philosophical world.
 This article printed in the Daily News points out exactly what angered the LNA: the double standards of men, the fact that only women (even though men were also responsible for the spread of venereal disease) were subjected to humiliating medical examinations, that if they were found to be infected they would be contained in lock hospitals for treatment, and that if women refused to comply with the police they could face imprisonment regardless of any possible financial, economic, social and emotional impact on the woman or her family.

 Butler toured Britain in 1870, travelling 3,700 miles to attend 99 meetings in the course of the year.
 She focused her attention on working-class family men, the majority of whom were outraged at the description Butler gave of the examination women were forced to undergo; she called the process surgical or steel rape.

 The LNA faced confrontation not only from their rival group the Association for Promoting the Extension of the Contagious Diseases Acts who were campaigning for the extension of the contagious diseases acts, but by society in general.
 Many people were appalled by her frank manner in describing sexual matters and police brutality; it drew a lot of negative attention from newspaper editors and columnists, many of whom felt it was inappropriate for a woman to behave in such manner.
 An example of the condemnation can be seen by an article written by Dr. Preston on 24 June:

 However, her actions made her a heroine among other writers, particularly suffragist pamphleteers who admired her work and continuous effort for the repeal of the acts.